Identifying Emotional Eating And How to Combat it With a Keto Diet

 Now, let me start by saying that everyone eats for reasons outside of pure hunger, which, on occasion, is completely normal and acceptable behavior.
 However, when eating becomes your primary way to cope with uncomfortable emotions, this can result in a roller-coaster ride of addictive behaviors.
 And what’s worse, you’re left with your original emotion plus the added feelings of guilt, regret, and shame—a very vicious cycle.

-I’ve outlined some ways to identify and manage emotional eating so you can stay on track and feel your best!
+I’ve outlined some ways to identify and how to stop emotional eating so you can stay on track and feel your best!

 Note from Collin: